 Honestly, I don’t find any difference in the specific glue stick or the regular glue stick your kids use.
 The only difference is probably the size of the tip and the blue colour makes it easy to see.

 I have great success with the cheap purple glue stick before.

-I find that the cheaper the glue stick is probably best as it doesn’t stick so well and makes it easy to remove paper later.
-(Psstt: buy those dollar store ones…talk about dollar store, have you tried online dollar store, Hollar? check it out here.)
+I find that the cheaper the glue stick is probably best as it doesn’t stick so well and makes it easy to remove the paper later.

 Here is a video of me glue basting: